-An alternative way to calculate interpolated values is Neville's algorithm (see also [BG88], figure 2).
-We mention this algorithm mainly because it is referenced in the derivation of non-uniform Catmull-Rom splines (page 70) and the description of the Barry-Goldman algorithm (page 75).
+An alternative way to calculate interpolated values is Neville's algorithm10.
+We mention this algorithm mainly because it is referenced in the derivation of non-uniform Catmull-Rom splines (page 83) and the description of the Barry-Goldman algorithm (page 89).